-Total number of Internet users in the World is around 1.5 billions (IWS estimate, May 2008).
-English language represents 30.4%.
-Adding one of the top 9 languages (Chinese, Spanish, Japanese, French; German, Arabic, Portuguese, Korean and Italian) to English will increase your Organization''s presence by (2.4%-16.6%) and adding the 9 languages will increase the figure to 84.8%!
-This is what Multilingualism does mean in terms of figures: delivering information in languages understood by 85% of people on earth instead of 30%; a very simple equation, but with a huge impact on your activity.
+Total number of Internet users in the world is around 3.4 billion (IWS estimate, November 2015).
+English language represents 29.5%.
+Adding one of the top 9 languages (Chinese, Spanish, Japanese, French; German, Arabic, Portuguese, Korean and Italian) to English will increase your Organization's presence by (2.4%-21%) and adding the 9 languages will increase the figure to 80%!
+This is what multilingual communication does mean in terms of figures: delivering information in languages understood by more than 80% of people on earth instead of 15% (English language maximum outreach as first and second language); a very simple equation, with a huge impact on your business.

 * Michael McVaugh, University of North Carolina.